Michy Batshuayi: International career

 Batshuayi was eligible to play for the DR Congo national team through his parents, but in March 2015, he ruled out this option, stating that although his Congolese heritage is important to him, he would rather represent Belgium.

 Batshuayi made his international debut for Belgium on 28 March 2015 in a UEFA Euro 2016 qualifying match against Cyprus.
 Replacing Christian Benteke in the 77th minute, he scored from outside the penalty area three minutes later to seal a 5–0 victory at home.
 He was selected for the final tournament in France, making his competition debut in the last 16 against Hungary in Toulouse on 26 June.
 With his first touch, he finished Eden Hazard's assist for the second goal of a 4–0 victory.

 In Belgium's 2018 FIFA World Cup qualification, Batshuayi scored once in a 4–3 win away to Bosnia and Herzegovina on 7 October 2017, with the Red Devils already assured of their place in the final tournament.
 Manager Roberto Martínez named him in the 23-man squad to go to Russia.
 In their second group stage match, he came on as a 68th-minute substitute against Tunisia and missed several chances before finally scoring the fifth goal for Belgium in a 5–2 victory.

 Despite a difficult club season, on 17 May 2021, Batshuayi was included in the final 26-man squad for the re-arranged UEFA Euro 2020.
 He was also called up for the 2022 FIFA World Cup in Qatar, scoring the only goal of the team's opener on 23 November against Canada; Belgium scored no further goals in a group stage elimination.

+Despite a prolific club season with 24 goals, he was not included in Belgium's squad for the finals of UEFA Euro 2024.

 Style of play

-A December 2015 profiling by FourFourTwo likened Batshuayi for his speed, strength, positioning and link-up play to Didier Drogba, despite being shorter than the Ivorian.
+A December 2015 profiling by FourFourTwo likened Batshuayi for his speed, strength, positioning and link-up play to Didier Drogba.

 Personal life

 Batshuayi is nicknamed "Batsman" a play on the name of the superhero Batman.
-His younger brother Aaron Leya Iseka plays for Barnsley in the same position, coming through at Anderlecht and signing for Marseille on loan, one month after Batshuayi's exit.
+His younger brother Aaron Leya Iseka plays professional foootball in the same position, coming through at Anderlecht and signing for Marseille on loan, one month after Batshuayi's exit.